offconvex/offconvex.github.io/_posts/2019-06-xx-trajectories-linear-nets.md

 $$\color{red}{\text{TODO: add illustrative figure}}$$

 The enhancement/attenuation effect induced by a linear neural network ($\color{purple}{\text{purple}}$ term in Equation $(2)$) leads each singular value to progress very slowly after initialization, when close to zero, and then, upon reaching a certain threshold, move rapidly, with the transition from slow to rapid movement being sharper in case of a deeper network (larger $N$).
-If the loss $L(W)$ is underdetermined, i.e. has multiple global minima, these dynamics promote solutions that have a few large singular values and many small ones (that have yet to reach the phase transition between slow and rapid movement), with a gap that is more extreme the deeper the network is.
+If the loss $L(W)$ is underdetermined (has multiple global minima) these dynamics promote solutions that have a few large singular values and many small ones (that have yet to reach the phase transition between slow to rapid movement), with a gap that is more extreme the deeper the network is.
 This is an implicit regularization towards low-rank, which intensifies with depth.
 In the paper we support the intuition with empirical evaluations and theoretical illustrations demonstrating how adding depth to a linear neural network subject to an underdetermined loss leads gradient descent (with small learning rate and initialization near the origin) to produce solutions closer to low-rank.
 For example, the following plots, corresponding to a task of matrix completion, show evolution of singular values throughout training of linear neural networks with varying depths $-$ as can be seen, adding layers admits a final solution whose spectrum is closer to low-rank, thereby improving generalization (reconstruction of low-rank ground truth).